What Should I Do If My Ex Stops Paying Child Support in Utah?

 Divorce can be difficult, especially if minor children are involved.
 It can get complex if the non-custodial parent refuses to remit child support payments.
 Avoid the temptation to withhold visitation rights in retaliation and instead seek to legally enforce the child custody order.
 South Jordan family lawyers can provide legal support.

 The RCG Law Group hosts dedicated child custody attorneys in Utah.
 We are passionate about guiding clients through divorce heartbreak to a better, brighter future.
 Whatever legal challenge you’re facing after your divorce in Utah, let us be your pillar of legal support as you focus on rebuilding your life.
-Call us at 385-503-3663 to schedule a FREE consultation.
+Call us at 385-503-3663 to schedule a consultation.